BryanWilhite/nodejs/README.md

 Every CSS, JavaScript and (X)HTML sample that is relevant to the state of the art and my current legacy load _will_ be in this repository.
 Most of my Web Client/App samples have been on [codepen.io](https://codepen.io/rasx).
 This repository will attempt to be a superset of my CodePen presence (with the exception of my Angular JS pens).

 Each folder of this repository represents a subject matter of self study.
 To start working with this repository, take a look at the [`http-server`](./http-server) sample.
+The ideal is to approach each of these samples from their respective folder through `npm` (with a valid `project.json` file), using `npm start` or `npm test`.

 ## the CDN behind my ‘legacy load’ samples